At The GRiT, we promise adventure, smiles, pain, hugs, dirt, refreshments and an awesome community for you to connect with.

 Camping at Crystal Springs Sno-Park

 Crystal Springs is a beautiful venue, surrounded by trees and mountain peaks, and camping there will be a treat.
 The area we have is a gravel lot with no grass, so plan on sleeping in a vehicle or bringing a very thick pad.
-Details:

 - $25 per vehicle.
+Purchase here.
+Bring your email receipt as proof.

 - Arrive Friday after 4:00 pm.
 The lot isn’t available for overnight camping before then.